PandasThumb/pandasthumb.github.io/_posts/2025/2025-05-01-platonic-nonsense.md

 ---

 <figure><img src="uploads/2025/platoandaristotle.jpg" alt="[Sculptue of Plato and Aristotle arguing" />
 <figcaption>Sculpture of Plato and Aristotle arguing.
-Is Plato the one on the left?
+Is Plato the one on the right?
 "The Art of Philosophy"  by  Luca della Robbia (1400-1480), in
 the Museo dell'Opera del Duomo (Museum of Works of the Cathedral), Florence, Italy.
 Image: Wikimedia Commons.
-Original sculpture's copyright on the work expired in 1550.</figure>
+Original sculptor's copyright on the work itself expired in 1550.</figure>